On This Page:

 Moodle provides many communications tools.
 This overview will help you learn about the strengths and limitations of each tool and when you might choose to use it.

-The News Forum is a unique forum that acts as an announcements tool for your Moodle course.
+Announcements (previously called News Forum) is a unique forum that acts as an announcements tool for your Moodle course.
 It appears by default in the top section of your course homepage and is related to the Latest News block.
-By default, only instructors and TAs can post to the News Forum.
+By default, only instructors and TAs can post to Announcements.

-The Quickmail block, added by default to new Moodle courses, allows instructors and TAs (and students, if the instructor allows) to send emails to course members from Moodle.
+The Quickmail block, is available in Moodle courses.
+It allows instructors and TAs (and students, if the instructor allows) to send emails to course members from Moodle.
 Instructors who use Moodle may find Quickmail a convenient alternative to setting up a Class Email List in SPIRE.

-Moodle will also send notification emails to inform users of particular activities such as a new post on the News forum.
+Moodle will also send notification emails to inform users of particular activities such as a new post on Announcements forum.

 For more, see Email in Moodle.

 Every Moodle user has the ability to control how they receive email notifications from Moodle.
-Your Moodle profile settings control your default email digest and forum subscription settings, as well as whether or not your email address is visible to other users (who may still be able to send you email from the course, but without seeing your email address).
+Your Moodle Profile settings control your default email digest and forum subscription, as well as whether or not your email address is included in the "From" field of messages sent by you from Moodle.

 Instructors and students can communicate and collaborate on Moodle using Forums, sometimes called "discussions."
 Instructors can create topics or, depending on the forum type, allow students to create topics to which course members can post a reply.

-For descriptions of the various types of forums and instructions on how to set one up in your course, see Setting Up Forums in Moodle.
+For descriptions of the various types of forums and instructions on how to set one up in your course, see Add a Forum Activity in Moodle.

-To use a participation report to see if students have viewed forums and how many times they have posted, see Use Reports to Track Student Activity in Moodle.
+To access participation report that includes information about students posts and views, see Use Reports to Track Student Activity in Moodle.

-Note: Forums can be set to allow (or force) ccourse members to receive email copies of new posts (called subscribing).
+Note: Forums can be set to allow (or force) course members to receive email copies of new posts (called subscribing).
 See Manage Email Notifications in Moodle for Instructors or for Students.

 For more, see The Upcoming Events and Calendar Blocks in Moodle.